 The non-monotonic doping dependence of $B^{\rm (con)}(\mathrm{NN\!-\!spin})$ indicates that the doped Hubbard model maintains a strongly correlated state beyond the breakdown of the spin polaron, which has also been suggested by the persistent spin fluctuations observed in cuprates\,\cite{dean2013persistence, le2011intense,ishii2014high}.
 Particularly, potential interactions between holes may be mediated by the overlap of two spin-polarons\,\cite{schrieffer1989dynamic}.
 Therefore, we examine the fourth-order correlations involving two holes\,\cite{koepsell2021microscopic}

 This connected correlation quantifies the net effect of a pair of holes on adjacent spin correlations, compared to separated ones.
 When the examined two spins and two holes form a plaquette, i.e.~NN-spin and ND-spin as shown in Figs.~\ref{fig:doping}\textbf{c} and \ref{fig:doping}\textbf{d}, $D^{\rm (con)}$ manifests significant values across a wide range of doping (up to $\sim60$\%).
-In particular, $D^{\rm (con)}(\mathrm{NN\!-\!spin})$ is consistently negative, reflecting an attraction between holes mediated by shared spin defects.
+In particular, $D^{\rm (con)}(\mathrm{NN\!-\!spin})$ is consistently negative, reflecting a tendency for spin polarons to share spin defects.
 This correlation monotonically decreases as the system is doped away from the AFM phase.
 At the same time, $D^{\rm (con)}(\mathrm{ND\!-\!spin})$ becomes significantly negative only near 20\% doping, where the spin polarons break down.
 Both the NN- and the ND- $D^{\rm (con)}$ suggest the preference of spin-singlet around the closest proximity of the hole pair, consistent with experimental findings\,\cite{koepsell2021microscopic}.